This post may contain affiliate links.

 Instructions

-• Turn all burners to high, cover, and let grill preheat for about 15 minutes.
-Brush grill grate clean.
+• Turn all burners of a gas grill to high, cover, and let grill preheat for 5–10 minutes.
+Brush grill grate clean. *see notes for charcoal grill instructions.

 • Pat steak dry with paper towels, then season with 1 teaspoon salt and ½ teaspoon pepper.